 The best way to understand mindfulness and how it can be helpful is to practice it – especially with the guidance of an experienced teacher.
 But, we will do our best to explain it simply and conceptually here.

-Mindfulness is a way of living, developed through a variety of practices, that helps us bring non-judgmental attention to moment by moment experience, giving us the choice to respond in ways that support health and wellbeing for ourselves and our communities.
+Mindfulness is a way of living, developed through a variety of practices, that helps us bring kind and non-judgmental attention to moment by moment experience, giving us the choice to respond in ways that support health and wellbeing for ourselves and our communities.

 When we are living on autopilot, largely unaware of our thoughts, feelings, and urges, we tend to make knee-jerk reactions, sometimes out of strong emotions, that aren’t always very helpful to ourselves or for those around us.
 When we have learned to be mindful, we are more aware of our habits and patterns as well as more objectively observant of the world around us.
 This allows us to make better decisions.